tabarra/txAdmin/docs/dev-notes.md

     - [ ] check for pending changes on the navigate-away buttons
     - [ ] use jsonForgivingParse for embed jsons and custom locale
     - [ ] use the standalone json editor page
-    - [ ] write the reset fxserver button
-        - requires changing the webroute permissions and updating the MainRouter
-    - [ ] Add a "Dev Server Mode" (`general.devServerMode`), which:
-        - [ ] changes the txAdmin logo and maybe some other styling changes to make it easier for devs to see notice if they are on the prod or dev txAdmins
-        - [ ] disables `server.shutdownNoticeDelayMs`
-        - [ ] disables prompt to confirm on server controls and resetting fxserver
-        - [ ] maybe some other slight
-        - [ ] allows runcode
-        - [ ] maybe BigRadio group with Dev, Normal, and Lockdown mode, which blocks some stuff from the NUI, secure mode blocks runcode and force system chat?
     - [ ] if you type `E:\FiveM\txData\default.base` in the fxserver settings it will save but show as unsaved because the saved was the `cleanPath()` version `E:/FiveM/txData/default.base`
 - [ ] Player drops page
     - [ ] fix: blurred chart lines